glowingjade/obsidian-smart-composer/README.md

 2. Create a folder named `obsidian-smart-composer` in your vault's `<Vault>/.obsidian/plugins/` directory.
 3. Place the downloaded files into this new folder.
 4. Open Obsidian settings `Settings > Community plugins`, and enable Smart Composer.

-### Troubleshooting

-Smart Composer requires a recent version of the Obsidian installer.
-If you experience installation issues, please ensure your Obsidian is updated to the latest version.
-To check your Obsidian version, navigate to `Settings > General > Check for updates`.

 ## Roadmap